Online Dynamic Trajectory Optimization and Control for a Quadruped Robot: INTRODUCTION

 Although the trajectories are optimized over a reduced dynamic model, TS-PIDC further guarantees the physical constraints through the use of whole body dynamics while tracking the Cartesian space trajectories.

-The proposed planner uses Constrained Sequential Linear Quadratic Programming (SLQ) \cite{giftthaler2018family} with multiple shooting to solve the NLOPT.
-We used the ADRL Control Toolbox (CT) \cite{giftthaler2018control} to encode the nonlinear problem and the High Performance Interior Point Method (HPIPM) solver \cite{frison2014high} to solve the constrained linear quadratic sub-problem.
-The HPIPM solver exploits the sparsity of the problem for better computation performance and supports inequality constraints through an interior-point method.
+The proposed planner uses Constrained Sequential Linear Quadratic Programming (SLQ) \cite{giftthaler2018family} with multiple shooting to solve the NLOP.
+We used the ADRL Control Toolbox (CT) \cite{giftthaler2018control} to encode the nonlinear problem and the High Performance Interior Point Method (HPIPM) \cite{frison2014high}, an efficient solver with inequality constraint support, to solve the constrained linear quadratic sub-problem.

-The contributions of this paper come from combining the following benefits in a single trajectory optimization and control framework: \begin{itemize} \item Coupled base and footstep trajectory generation for fast online planning of multiple footsteps without warm-start. \item Obstacle-free contact location discovery on non-coplanar terrain.

-\item Real world implementation on dynamic non-coplanar terrain that may change during run-time. \end{itemize}
+\item Real world implementation on dynamic non-coplanar terrain that may change during run-time. \end{itemize} \fi